 You may wonder when to sit, stand or kneel.
 Practices vary-even among individual Episcopalians.
 The general rule is to stand to sing—hymns (found in the blue Hymnal in the pews) and other songs, canticles or chants that are printed as part of the service leaflet.
 We stand to say our affirmation of faith, the Creed; and for the reading of the Gospel.
 Psalms are sung or said sitting or standing.
 We sit during readings from the Old and New Testaments , the sermon, and choir anthems.
 We stand or kneel for prayer to show our gratefulness to God for accepting us as children or as an act of humility before God.
 In all cases we respect those who can not stand or kneel due to disabilities and you should do what is best for you.

 The Regular Services

-At St. Hilda – St. Patrick we celebrate the Eucharist at 9:30 AM each Sunday.
-We celebrate with lots of music and a choir most of the year.
-We also enjoy festive worship on all other Christian feast days such as Christmas, Epiphany, Easter, Pentecost, and All Saints.
-We also celebrate Holy Eucharist each Wednesday at 12:30 PM.
+At St. Hilda – St. Patrick we celebrate the Eucharist with music and a choir at 9:30 AM each Sunday.
+We also enjoy festive worship on other Christian feast days such as Christmas, Epiphany, Easter, Pentecost, and All Saints.
+We also celebrate Morning Prayer at 8:15 a.m. on Mondays and Thursdays and Holy Eucharist each Thursday at 12:00 p.m.
 This service is more informal with a spoken service and a scriptural conversation.